skow0020/Specflow-WinAppDriver-Calculator/readme.md

 # Windows App Driver Example

-This is a example how to use SpecFlow and SpecFlow+Runner to run Windows App Tests with WinAppDriver
+This is a example how to use SpecFlow and xunit to run Windows App Tests with WinAppDriver

 ## Important